 When to Stay Away from Managed WordPress Hosting

 Again, there isn’t much to stay away from.
-For WordPress sites, managed WordPress hosting is almost always a better fit — although if you don’t have the money, or you need to stash a bunch of sites in one place, then regular VPS hosting may serve you better.
+For WordPress sites, managed WordPress hosting is almost always a better fit — although, if you don’t have the money, or if you need to stash a bunch of sites in one place, regular VPS hosting may serve you better.

 Managed WordPress Hosts